88act/go-cms/gozero/README.md

 This is the go zero tutorial I'm recording ：https://www.bilibili.com/medialist/play/389552232?from=space&business=space_series&business_id=2122723&desc=1

-At the end of this tutorial, we will also share go-zero -go-cms.
+At the end of this tutorial, we will also share go-zero -looklook.
 Please look forward to it～

 ## Doc

- https://github.com/Mikaelemmmm/go-zero-go-cms/tree/main/doc/english   Under the doc directory of the project
+ https://github.com/Mikaelemmmm/go-zero-looklook/tree/main/doc/english   Under the doc directory of the project